CreativeWolfies/akyanet-research/akyanet.md

 In this case, "equal" does not mean having the same thoughts, the same opinions, clothes, etc.
 But rather equal access to justice, equal access to vote, equal access to resources, equal access to education and so on.

+### About this document

+Currently, the whole document is just a draft opened to suggestions.
+If we want to make Akyanet real, we need more people to work on this projet.

+For example, the point system was created by PhirosWolf.
+But I, PhirosWolf, know that it is not a perfect system and it lacks a lot of features.
+But at least, I'm suggesting how this system could work.
+By doing this, some people will maybe have another idea to improve this system.

 ### Akyanet development

 The first step is to create a basic and online version of Akyanet so that we can improve the foundations of Akyanet.